STIXProject/java-stix-validator/README.md

 may fail.
 The validator supports v1.1.1 and v1.2.0 releases of the STIX schema, and can be modified to support follow-on releases.

-An [instance of the validator is deployed to Heroku][heroku instance] and available for you to use, or you can [clone, build, and run an instance your own box](#building).
+A [Heroku hosted instance][heroku instance] of the validator is available for you to use, or you can [clone, build, and run an instance your own box](#building).
 Optionally, you can also create and run  a Docker container using the project's Dockerfile.